davidmarkclements/bespoke-to-pdf/Readme.md

 {
   width: 1024 * 1.5,  //width of browser instance
   height: 682 * 1.5,  //height of browser instance
-  delay: 0.2, // (seconds) delay from page load to first capture
+  delay: 5000, // (milliseconds) delay from page load to first capture
   orientation: 'landscape', // PDF paper layout portrait or landscape
   paperSize: 'A4',  // PDF paper size, accepts common US and GB sizes or an array tuple consisting of [width, height]
   slide: {